Javscript would provide a navigation menu here. HOME

 [CEShortcuts] section, a Windows CE–specific section under the [DefaultInstall]

-and describes the shortcuts that the installation application
+section, is optional and describes the shortcuts that the installation application

 creates on the device.